 VAWA does not replace any federal, state, or local law that provides greater protection for victims of domestic violence, dating violence, sexual assault, or stalking.

 Additional Information

-If you have any questions regarding VAWA, please contact the PHA at 409-951-7200.
+If you have any questions regarding VAWA, please contact BHA's Compliance Department.